Advertising and Consumer Representations

 This Course aims at:

-- Providing students with an overview of key advertising issues, from the design of campaigns to the measurement of advertising effectiveness
+- Providing students with an overview of the key issues pertaining to the practice of advertising today : from the design of campaigns to the measurement of advertising effectiveness.

 - Preparing them for any positions in advertising, at the client or agency side.

 - Stimulating a reflection on the ethics and implications of consumer representations

 The course is organised in two parts: (1) Advertising Today; (2) Implications of Consumer Representations.
 Attendance is strongly recommended.

 Assessment will consist of an individual written exam that will address issues and topics covered in part 1 and 2 of the course.